scrapy/scrapy/docs/intro/tutorial.rst

                 item['desc'] = sel.xpath('text()').extract()
                 yield item

-Now the `parse()` method only extract the interesting links from the page, builds a full absolute URL using the `response.urljoin` method (since the links can be relative) and yields new requests to be sent later, registering as callback the method `parse_dir_contents()` that will ultimately scrape the data we want.
+Now the `parse()` method only extracts the interesting links from the page, builds a full absolute URL using the `response.urljoin` method (since the links can be relative) and yields new requests to be sent later, registering as callback the method `parse_dir_contents()` that will ultimately scrape the data we want.